troglobit/sysklogd/README.md

 libc, uClibc), `libsyslog` must be used in your application to unlock the new [RFC5424][] `syslogp()` API.

-The `klogd` daemon listens to kernel message sources and is responsible for prioritizing and processing operating system messages.
-The `klogd` daemon can run as a client of `syslogd` or optionally as a standalone program.  `klogd` can now be used to decode EIP addresses if it can determine a `System.map` file.
+The optional `klogd` daemon, enabled with `configure --with-klogd`, supports the GLIBC `klogctl()` API to read kernel log messages and can also decode EIP addresses on Linux Oops, provided a `System.map` file.
+The `syslogd` daemon can run stand-alone without `klogd`, this is the default.

 The included `logger` tool can be used from the command line, or script, to send RFC5424 formatted messages using `libsyslog` to `syslogd` for